ares466/aws-notes/monitoring/CLOUDWATCH.md

 ## Alarms

-CloudWatch `Alarms` monitor am etric over a time period and trigger one or more actions if the metric passes some threshold.
+CloudWatch `Alarms` monitor a metric over a time period and trigger one or more actions if the metric passes some threshold.

 CloudWatch Alarms can be in `OK` or `ALARM` status.